DANIELLA VALZ GEN

 Valz Gen is the author of the poetry collection Subversive Economies (PSS 2018).
 Their prose has been published in various art and literary journals such as Lish, SALT.
 Magazine, Paperwork Magazine, and The Happy Hypocrite amongst others.
 They’re currently developing the next stage of their project (be)longing, a series of immersive elemental rituals.

 Valz Gen has been focusing the last two years on integrating their oracular practice with their art and poetry.
 They run monthly gatherings exploring poetics in relation to the symbolism of Tarot cards within the container of Sacred Song Tarot.

-In this lecture Daniella Valz Gen shares the ontologies that foreground their interdisciplinary practice through an exploration of poetics, divination and somatics.
+In this talk, Daniella Valz Gen shares the ontologies that foreground their interdisciplinary practice through an exploration of poetics, divination, and somatics.
 Focusing on a process-led approach that challenges the split between mind and body, the work proposes ritual as a way to sensitise the self and others to subtler forms of being present with each other, with our environments, and the other than human.

 Throughout the talk, the artist will share a series of works that stem from elemental ritual practice, including their project (Be)longing, which is in the exhibition.